gholler-sopra/hydrator-plugins/core-plugins/docs/FileMove-action.md

 Description
 -----------
-File Move is a Guavus Enterprise Accelerator that is used to moves a file or files.
+File Move is used to moves a file or files.

 Use Case